api3dao/airnode/packages/operation/README.md

 `fulfillFunctionName` - the name of the function to call when a fulfill transaction is submitted.
 Typically this would be `fulfill` or similar.

+`oisTitle` - the title of an [OIS](https://github.com/api3dao/api3-docs/blob/master/airnode/ois.md).
+This is used to derive the [endpointId](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/endpoint.md) which should match an `endpointId` in a [config.json trigger](https://github.com/api3dao/api3-docs/blob/master/airnode/config-json.md)

 `parameters` - parameters that can be encoded directly using [airnode-abi](https://github.com/api3dao/airnode/tree/master/packages/airnode-abi)

 #### Full Example